 For storage nearly as dense as box lockers, but with a little more storage space per unit, used triple tier lockers should be considered.
 These are three lockers stacked on one another, typically with the same width as a full door locker.

-One thing that box lockers can’t do that nearly all of the other styles of lockers can (depending on their height) is hang garments.
+One thing that box lockers can’t do that nearly all other styles of lockers can (depending on their height) is hang garments.
 Box lockers allow for a maximum number of units in a small space, but are too small to hang your jacket.
 Garment lockers utilize box lockers, and a coat rod is mounted under the lockers between the vertical sections.
 This allows for employees to hang full length garments, while still being able to secure their other personal items in their individual lockers.